Bernard Lama: International career

+Style of play

+Lama was a goalkeeper who possessed excellent reflexes and shot-stopping capabilities, and was known for his ability to pull off spectacular saves.
+He is considered to be one of the best French goalkeepers in history, being named the greatest French goalkeeper of all time in IFFHS' Century elections.

 Coaching career

 On 21 July 2006, Lama was appointed coach of the Kenya national team.
 Kenya, however, lost on his debut to Eritrea on 2 September 2006, during an African Nations Cup qualifier, and he quit just two months later, citing the lack of professionalism of the Kenya Football Federation, and was replaced by Tom Olaba.